Key Takeaways

 Overseas Fees

 Investing outside Canada can enhance diversification, but it may also add extra costs and complexity.
 In some cases, ETFs listed in the U.S. may offer a lower fee on a particular exposure, but there are hidden costs that are worth considering.
-For instance, investors may incur currency exchange costs, when exchanging Canadian dollars into U.S. dollars.
+For instance, investors may incur currency exchange costs when exchanging Canadian dollars into U.S. dollars.
 Currency exposure can also distort returns.
-Investing outside Canada can also mean withholding taxes on foreign income such as dividends and interest.
+Investing outside Canada can also mean withholding taxes on foreign income, such as dividends and interest.

 Lower fees can improve the odds of better long-term outcomes and steady declines in MERs show investors are paying attention.
 With Total Cost Reporting, it should be easier and more transparent to compare what you pay to own an ETF.
 But cost isn’t just the sticker price: currency conversion, hedging trade-offs, and foreign withholding taxes can all meaningfully impact overall returns, especially when investing through U.S.-listed products.

-Relevant ETFS:
+Relevant ETFs:

 Global X S&P/TSX 60 Index ETF (CNDX)